 The trek remains closed in December and cannot be completed.
 This month, you cannot even reach Sonamarg as the road gets closed in winter.

 Starting from Srinagar, you will only be able to go as far as Gagangir and not Sonamarg.
 It is very rare that Sonamarg and Thajiwas will be open till December but sometimes it does happen.

 I hope the pictures and information above on trekking to Thajiwas Glacier were of help.
 If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+You can also follow me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and ask a question there.

 It is very informative.
 We, 12 members including a Kid of 2 years scheduled our tour to Sonamarg on 26th of August 2022.

 The group consists of different age groups starting from 2 years to 67 years which also incudes 5 ladies.